OSSD (Ontario Secondary School Diploma) – USCA Academy

 Proper assessment and evaluation of the performance will be done continuously to ensure the overall development of the young minds.
 Every principal element of the learning platform will be considered while assessing their performance.
 In fact, 70% of the total grade will be given based on the evaluation and assessment.
 30% of the grade is calculated from the final exam result at the end of a semester.
 Students can thus build confidence and reduce the risks of failure at every step.

-The entire OSSD study material can be accessed online.
+The entire OSSD study material and compulsory courses in ontario high school can be accessed online.
 The 24/7 portal enables students to find relevant study material and complete his/her course with convenience.

 Easier to find work and seek migration to Canada